ADR-055: Curation → Worlds interface contract — `rule_candidate_published` event + Worlds outcome materialization

 create table worlds.rule_candidate_outcomes ( event_id uuid primary key, rule_candidate_id uuid not null, outcome text not null check (outcome in ('accepted', 'rejected')), reason_code text null, reason text null, recorded_at timestamptz not null default now());Reason codes (alpha): schema_invalid | authority_mismatch | business_conflict | other.
 Additive-only enum.

 Outcome read mechanism between contexts.
 Worlds emits a rule_candidate_outcome_recorded event onto the substrate per ADR-064; Operations materializes a local replica in platform.rule_candidate_outcomes_replica and reads from same-context state.
-The strict-unidirectional posture is preserved: worlds writes the outcome; operations consumes the event and reads its own replica — no rejection event flows back to worlds beyond the outcome event itself.
+No inter-context SQL grant — the read crosses the boundary as an event, per the no-SQL-grants discipline (ADR-063).
+The strict-unidirectional posture holds: worlds writes the outcome; operations consumes the event and reads its own replica — no rejection event flows back to worlds beyond the outcome event itself.

 D4 — Backpressure via existing TA-16 observability surface